chadwick37/Documentation/README.md

 doc.umentation
 =============

-A simple application for building documentation for your app.
-Uses [Slim](http://www.slimframework.com/), [Paris/Idiorm](http://j4mie.github.io/idiormandparis/), [Twig](http://twig.sensiolabs.org/), and [Bootstrap v2.3.1](http://twitter.github.com/bootstrap).

-Why?
-There are other applications but I wanted something that can be setup and used within 5 minutes.
-Use doc.umentation when you don't need a full blown wiki or auto documentation.
+A super simple app for documenting your app.
+Think of doc.umentation as an easy way to generate the userguide you never have time to build.
+Now you do because doc.umentation makes it so easy.

+Why build doc.umentation?
+Because sometimes you need something quick and simple.
+It takes less than 5 minutes to setup and is super easy to use.
+If you don't need a full blown wiki or want the overhead of something like Wordpress, then doc.umentation may be for you.

+More information available on [doc.umentation.com](http://doc.umentation.com).

 ## Setup